machinezone/IXWebSocket/README.md

 IXWebSocket client code is autobahn compliant beginning with the 6.0.0 version.
 See the current [test results](https://bsergean.github.io/autobahn/reports/clients/index.html).
 Some tests are still failing in the server code.

+Starting with the 11.0.8 release, IXWebSocket should be fully C++11 compatible.

 ## Users

 If your company or project is using this library, feel free to open an issue or PR to amend this list.